DataSQRL Documentation

 - Compatibility - Version compatibility and migration guides

-- Data Pipelines: processing data in realtime or batch
+- Data Pipelines: Processing data in realtime or batch with production-grade reliability

-We welcome feedback, bug reports, and contributions to empower anyone to build safe, reliable data pipelines by automating the grunt work.
+We welcome feedback, bug reports, and contributions to build a data engineering harness that enables safe, reliable automation of data platforms.